Moist Carrot Cake Recipe. This old fashioned cake with walnuts and raisins, was popular, circa 1957.

 It is delicious served plain with whipped cream, ice cream or Greek Yogurt.
 Delicious Lemon Curd is an excellent choice and favorite topping for this cake.

-Honestly, this cake is so rich and awesome by itself, it doesn't need frosting.
+Honestly, this cake is so rich and awesome by itself, it does not need to be frosted.

 It is also a great keeper, getting more moist as it sits a day or two.